jncrocks/deAI/README.md

 2. Click or Tap Brave Browser Icon in the address bar then press "Global Defaults" or "Change Shields Global Defaults"
 3. Go to Content Filtering
 4.
-  a.For iOS or Android, tap "Add Filter by URL" then paste the URL that you've copied or b.For Windows, Mac, or Linux, paste the URL you've copied</pre>
+  a.For iOS or Android, tap "Add Filter by URL" then paste the URL that you've copied above then tap "Apply" or b.For Windows, Mac, or Linux, paste the URL you've copied above then click "Add"</pre>
+5.

 <h4>uBlock Origin:</h4>
 <pre>1.
 Copy the URL above